 Provide a separate timeline for each objective showing the planned timing of all tasks.
 This is required for most Objectives that include multiple tasks.
-Timelines may not be need for Objective 2A proposals for Persistent Data Services work that will be ongoing throughout the project period.
+Timelines should include all tasks for

-Timelines are especially critical for any Objectives involving contracted work.
+Timelines are especially critical for Objectives involving contracted work.
 These timelines should include the time required for the contracting process.